dsuarezf/pdf-to-html/README.md

 The **pdf-to-html** is a REST service that converts PDF files into HTML.
 It uses the pdf2htmlEx [1] tool to convert PDF files.

+The service can be executed as a single Python application or within a container.

+To execute as a Python application:

+    gunicorn --bind 0.0.0.0:5010 --chdir src/main/python wsgi:app

 To build or rebuild the Docker image type (the HTTP_PROXY variable must be set if executed behind a proxy):